AdobeDocs/experience-manager-65.en/help/sites-authoring/select-ui.md

 >
 >Instances upgraded from a previous version will retain the classic UI for page authoring.
 >
->After upgrade, page authoring will not be automatically switched to the touch-enabled UI, but you can configure this using the the [OSGi configuration](/help/sites-deploying/configuring-osgi.md) of the **WCM Authoring UI Mode Service** ( `AuthoringUIMode` service).
+>After upgrade, page authoring will not be automatically switched to the touch-enabled UI, but you can configure this using the [OSGi configuration](/help/sites-deploying/configuring-osgi.md) of the **WCM Authoring UI Mode Service** ( `AuthoringUIMode` service).
 See [UI Overrides for the Editor](#ui-overrides-for-the-editor).

 ## Configuring the Default UI for Your Instance {#configuring-the-default-ui-for-your-instance}